Austria–Bangladesh relations: High level visits

 Former foreign minister of Bangladesh Dipu Moni paid a visit to Vienna in 2013.

 Areas for cooperation

 Bangladesh and Austria have identified power and energy, health, education, tourism, human resource development and waste management as promising sectors for bilateral cooperation between the two countries.

-Educational cooperation

 The education sector have been seen as a potential area for bilateral cooperation between the two countries.
 Bangladesh and Austria have put emphasis on educational exchange programs between the two countries.
 Bangladesh has sought Austria's cooperation to increase the number of Austrian scholarship for Bangladeshi students.

-Economic cooperation

 Bangladesh and Austria have shown their deep interest to expand the bilateral economic activities between the two countries and have been taking necessary steps in this regard.
 As of 2013, the volume of bilateral trade between the two countries stands at €400 million.
 About 30 Austria based multinational firms are operating in Bangladesh.